Is Life A Series of Important Events or Processes?

 Are Weddings An Important Event or Part of A Life Process?

 The first example we can explore together is the event we call a wedding.
-On the surface, a wedding appears as a major event that takes place on a designated date with lots of friends and family participating and witnessing the marriage of two people.
+On the surface, a wedding appears to be a major event that takes place on a designated date, with lots of friends and family participating and witnessing the marriage of two people.
 If we look a bit closer, a wedding is the date that the couple agrees publicly, and often religiously, to announce their lifelong commitment.
 But doesn’t that commitment to each other transpire way before that date?
-Can a couple really get married without making the commitment before they decide to get married?
+Can a couple really get married without committing before they decide to get married?
 This can happen months or years before the actual date of their wedding.
 At what point did they contact a member of the clergy or an officiant to facilitate their wedding?
-Is that the “event” or is it the public celebration with friends and family?
+Is that the “event,” or is it the public celebration with friends and family?
 Or is it the day they vowed to spend the rest of their lives together one morning over coffee and pancakes?
 Was the night they both declared their love for each other gazing into each other eyes the night their “wedding” began?

-I recently read a blog post in Huffington Post titled Let’s Ban Weddings and, While We’re at It, Baby Showers TooThe author, Valerie Alexander, goes into great detail describing the concept of not celebrating a marriage till after a couple has been married several years, like more than five, because marriage isn’t a singular event, more of a daily process through thick and thin taking much more than a pretty dress and fun DJ to be successful.
+I recently read a blog post in Huffington Post titled Let’s Ban Weddings and, While We’re at It, Baby Showers Too.
+The author, Valerie Alexander, goes into great detail describing the concept of not celebrating a marriage till after a couple has been married several years, like more than five, because marriage isn’t a singular event, more of a daily process through thick and thin taking much more than a pretty dress and fun DJ to be successful.
 Her post may have been what facilitated my reflection on what is a process instead of an event.

 Is Birth An Important Event or Part of A Life Process?